huridocs/uwazi-documentation/admin-docs/working-with-entities-in-your-collection.md

 ## How to directly add PDFs to the Library

 Uwazi particularly supports the management of collections of documents in PDF format.
 Numerous functions can be carried out when a PDF is uploaded as a **Primary Document** within an entity, such as conducting full text search, creating a clickable table of contents, creating text references, and more.

-If many of the entities in your collection feature "primary" PDF documents, it could become tedious to create entity after entity, giving them a title and filling in any properties, and only after they are saved, finally adding a PDF.

-For situations such as these, Uwazi makes it possible to upload PDF(s) directly into the Library as a first step without the prior creation of an entity:
+As such, Uwazi makes it possible to quickly upload one or many PDF(s) directly into the **Library**.

 Step 1: Click on the **Library** icon ![](images/image_0.png) in the top navigation menu.

-Step 2: On the bottom right side of the screen, click on the **Upload PDF(s) to Create** button.
+Step 2: At the bottom of the screen, click on the **Upload PDF(s) to Create** button.

 Step 3: Select the desired PDF(s) from within the file browser.
 (To select more than one file, hold down the CTRL key or the Command key before clicking.)